Boom Labrusca

 Anthony "Boom" Labrusca (/tl/; born December 2, 1976) is a Filipino character actor and model.

 Recent career

 In October 2010, he started at hosting Usapang Lalake on Studio 23 with Aran Sese, Jobert Austria and Alex Calleja.

 Personal life

 Labrusca has a son with ex-girlfriend Angel Jones, a member of 1990s hip hop group Kulay, named Anthony "Tony" Labrusca Jr. (born 1995), who auditioned in Pinoy Boyband Superstar.
 Tony grew up in Canada with his mother and his stepfather, Boom Dayupay.

 Labrusca is married to his Flordeliza co-star Desiree del Valle since January 2018.
 Del Valle confirmed their engagement on July 14, 2015.

 Labrusca is a Catholic.
-He and del Valle had a son.
+He and del Valle have a son.